angular/angular/adev/src/content/tutorials/learn-angular/steps/5-control-flow-for/README.md

 Often when building web applications, you need to repeat some code a specific number of times - for example, given an array of names, you may want to display each name in a `<p>` tag.

-In this activity you'll learn how to use `@for` to repeat elements in a template.
+In this activity, you'll learn how to use `@for` to repeat elements in a template.
 <hr/>

 The syntax that enables repeating elements in a template is `@for`.